Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Downstream RAG Accuracy}

-Table \ref{tab:rag} presents a comparison of downstream RAG accuracy using rewritten documents.
-The results indicate that Eraser4RAG maintains competitive performance despite its focus on eliminating private relationships.
-On PopQA, its accuracy (0.3870) is slightly lower than gpt-each by 1.2\%.
-However, Eraser4RAG reduces the privacy retention ratio $r_{\text{pri}}$ by 37.3\% compared to gpt-each, highlighting its superior privacy protection with minimal utility loss.
-On NQ, Eraser4RAG's accuracy is only 1.8\% lower than the Abstraction model (0.3635), while reducing $r_{\text{pri}}$ by 4.0\% compared to Abstraction.
-For HQA, its accuracy is lower than the average of gpt methods (0.263) by 1.5\% with a large reduction of $r_{\text{pri}}$ by 35.6\%.
-For all rewriting methods, when privacy-preserving rewriting methods are introduced, accuracy generally declines slightly due to modifications in the text.
-For Eraser4RAG, while some answer-relevant connections may be lost due to privacy removal, the model still preserves enough useful information to maintain RAG effectiveness.
-On the multi-hop dataset HotpotQA, where answers rely more on logical connections between retrieved documents, Eraser4RAG’s rewriting tends to remove relations that are crucial for deriving the final answer.
-As a result, its impact on downstream task performance is more noticeable.
+Table \ref{tab:rag} compares RAG accuracy using rewritten documents.
+Eraser4RAG maintains competitive performance despite eliminating private relationships.
+For example, on PopQA, Eraser4RAG achieves accuracy close to gpt-each while substantially reducing private triple retention, suggesting that the improved privacy protection does not come at the cost of severe utility degradation.
+For all rewriting methods, introducing privacy-preserving rewriting generally leads to a slight accuracy drop because some textual evidence is modified or removed.
+DP-KSA exhibits a clear privacy--utility trend with respect to $\epsilon$: larger privacy budgets improve downstream accuracy, since more keywords can be released and used in the final prompt.
+Nevertheless, all DP-KSA variants underperform Eraser4RAG on the four datasets.
+This is because DP-KSA compresses the retrieved evidence into a small keyword set, which is often sufficient for short-answer QA but less reliable when the answer requires richer context, entity disambiguation, or multi-hop reasoning.
+In contrast, Eraser4RAG preserves coherent rewritten documents, allowing the generator to access more complete public evidence.
+While some answer-relevant connections may be lost due to privacy removal, the model still preserves enough useful information to maintain RAG effectiveness.
+On the multi-hop dataset HQA, where answers rely on cross-document reasoning, Eraser4RAG’s rewriting tends to remove relations that are crucial for deriving the final answer, leading to a larger performance drop.